nchenderson/elements-nonpar-stat/01-Introduction.Rmd

 **What is Parametric Statistics?**

-* Parametric models refer to probability distributions that can be fully described by a fixed number of parameters that do not grow with the sample size.
+* Parametric models refer to probability distributions that can be fully described by a fixed number of parameters that do not change with the sample size.

 * Typical examples include